wentasah/boardproxy/README.md

 # Features

-- Automates board allocation to users and implements wait queue.
+- Automates board allocation to users and implements a wait queue.
 - Typically configured to provide access to board's serial line via SSH.
 - When used with SSH port forwarding, the port is automatically forwarded to the used board.
-- Can execute a cleanup command when user disconnects.
+- Can execute a cleanup command when a user disconnects.

 # Compilation